 Part 2 of “Traveling to Seaham for Sea Glass”

-I’ll start by explaining the best way to get from London to Seaham.
-Then move on to places to stay and eat.
-Part 3 of the Series “Traveling to Seaham for Sea Glass” will go over tips for the best way (and places) to search for sea glass on Seaham Beach.
+I’ll start by explaining the best way to get from London to Seaham, England, then move on to places to stay and eat once in Seaham.
+Part 3 of the Series “Traveling to Seaham for Sea Glass” will go over exactly where to search for sea glass on Seaham Beach.

 I flew Virgin Atlantic from Orlando, Florida into Gatwick Airport.
 See my previous Part 1 blog, “Best Way to Get from Gatwick to London”.

-I finished that blog at Kings Cross National Railway Station in London.
-Let’s pick up on where I hopped on the train to Newcastle with a pre-purchased ticket for the Quiet Car.
+I finished that blog at Kings Cross National Railway Station in London, so let’s pick up where I hopped on the train to Newcastle with a pre-purchased ticket for the Quiet Car.
 That is by far the best way to travel as long as you don’t have children with you, or a chatty traveling companion.
 The ride is about 3.5 hours with minimal stops.
 I think my train had 3 stops before getting off at Newcastle Station.
-There was a pudding trolley for any concerned.
-They had a fair selection of drinks and snacks.
+There was a pudding trolley for any concerned, and they had a fair selection of drinks and snacks.
 But I always bring my own just in case.

-Newcastle station is small with only about 8 tracks.
-Be careful which end of the track you stand.
-Sometimes one train track can have two numbered platforms, one at one end of the platform and a different number at the other end.
+This station is small with only about 8 tracks, but be careful which end of the track you stand.
+Sometimes one platform can have two numbers, one at one end of the platform and a different number at the other end.
 This works well for short trains.
 When you get off at Newcastle, you have to head to the main area where the shops are to find the schedule board.
-You can’t miss it because regardless of which track you come in on, you can see the coffee shop and other stores at one side of the station.
+You can’t miss it because regardless of which track you come in on, because you can see the coffee shop and other stores at one side of the station.

 The main schedule board is there.
 Once you find the destination of your next train, you’ll see what track to go to.
-Always make sure that you know the destination of the train.
+Always make sure that you know the destination of the train, because it will show on the very front of the train, so you can see it as it comes into the station.
 The tracks at the far end of the station require you to cross a tall bridge over the other tracks.

 I used a handy app called Trainline to track all my travels by train.
 I booked my ticket with them, so when I downloaded the app and logged in, all my information was there.
 It shows you the destination and all the stops in between including where you get off plus the wait times in between trains.
 It even shows a little dot for where the train currently is.